LIving income model

 Each year, Tony’s calculates and pays the additional premium that enables cocoa farmers to earn a living income.
 Paying a higher price is part of our 5 Sourcing Principles: traceable beans, a higher price, strong farmers, the long term and productivity & diversification.
 To strengthen farmer organizations, we invest additionally in the capacity of cooperatives.

-For cocoa season 20/21 the premiums were calculated as follows:
+For cocoa season 21/22 the higher price is calculated as follows:

 Fairtrade minimum price differential